awsdocs/amazon-ecs-developer-guide/doc_source/create-task-definition-classic.md

 1. In the navigation pane, choose **task definitions**, **Create new task definition**\.

-1. On the **Select compatibilities** page, select the launch type that your task should use and choose **Next step**\.
+1. On the **Select compatibilities** page, select the launch type that your task is to use and choose **Next step**\.

-1. Follow the steps under one of the following tabs, according to the launch type that you have chosen\.
+1. Follow the steps under one of the following tabs, according to the launch type that you chose\.

 ------
 #### [ Fargate launch type ]